Can’t Carry A Tune In A Bucket?

 The Edwards In-Tune Method – Step-by-Step Procedure

-Before I start, I like to tell the student that it isn’t their fault that they don’t sing on pitch.
-It really started when they were very young and someone told them that when they sang a wrong pitch, that it was really beautiful.
+Before starting, I like to tell the student “it isn’t your fault you don’t sing on pitch.
+It really started when they were very young and someone told you that you sang beautifully, when you were really on the wrong pitch.
+So, I’m going to help you find the right pitch.”

 Step 1 Have the subject sing and try to hold ANY note.